Have three times the fun with a Johnny Magory 3 Book Bundle. Choose any three of our Guaranteed Irish rhyming children’s books.

 - Ode to a Tomboy

 Johnny Magory in the Magical Wild was the first book published in the series about the little boy who’s a few years old; usually good but sometimes bold!
 This book was inspired by Ballynafagh Lake which is beside where EJ lives… Truth be told, she thinks she owns the lake and spends time there every day.
 EJ wanted to capture the day-to-day imagination a child has to use when they spend the day playing outside.
-Be it in their garden, park or local playground, she believes the games and stories a child invents are incredible and should be encouraged
+Be it in their garden, park or local playground, she believes the games and stories a child invents are incredible and should be encouraged.
+Suitable for up to 7 years old.
+AR Enabled on our App.

 All of our books educate children on Irish wildlife and heritage, but in a super fun way!